 The transition from experimental to mainstream occurred in 2025.
 AI agents moved from innovation projects led by forward-thinking teams to standard tools expected by operations leaders across industries.

-Several factors drove this transition:
+Several factors drove the broader transition:

 Proven ROI: By 2025, enough companies had deployed agents in production that clear ROI data emerged.
 Studies documented 30-50% cost reductions in customer service operations, 3x increases in document processing throughput, and significant improvements in lead conversion rates.
 These numbers made it harder for skeptical executives to dismiss AI agents as hype.